Shawn-Armstrong/UCSC_Student_Website_Template/README.md

 ## Usage

 ### Development
-- Navigate to the project's root directory in a console and run, `npm run start`, to spin up a development server which will host your current code in-browser at http://localhost:8080/ .
+- Navigate to the project's root directory in a console and run, `npm run serve`, to spin up a development server which will host your current code in-browser at http://localhost:8080/ .

 ### Deploy
 1. Ensure you've add your CruzID to `../assets/details.js`.